DoritosEater69/fastGitPush/README.md

 Usage:

-python fstGit.py [PATH TO GIT FOLDER LOCATION]
+python fstGit.py [PATH TO GIT FOLDER]

+If program is installed for Terminal-Command-Use: fstGit [PATH TO GIT FOLDER]

 More Stuff to add:
 Error Workarounds